LexT96/Sentent.me/README.md

 ```
 git clone https://github.com/LexT96/pyStonks
 ```
+3. Fill out the .env located in /server according to the .env.example
-3. Navigate to your local version of this repo and create a virtual environment.
+4. Navigate to your local version of this repo and create a virtual environment.
 ```
 cd pystonks && pipenv install
 ```
-4. Start your virtual environment.
+5. Start your virtual environment.
 ```
 pipenv shell
 ```
-5. Run the tests.
+6. Run the tests.
 ```
 pytest -s
 ```